WyattBlue/auto-editor/site/src/blog/source.md

 ```

 Right now, `src` only accepts source names and not the file path directly.
 This might change in the future.
-Also, User defined labels cannot:
+Also, user defined labels cannot:
  * Contain `, = . : ; ( ) / \ [ ] { } ' " | # < > & ^ % $ _ @` anywhere
  * Contain the space character
  * Start with a with a digit or a dash (`0 1 2 3 4 5 6 7 8 9 -`)